tytydraco/yessleep/out/Cinnamon.md

 The heat has been worrying me for another reason too.

-The garage gets hotter than the rest of the house.
+The garage sits at the back of the yard, separate from the house.
 There's almost no insulation in there, and the little vent above the side door doesn't do much once the sun has been on the roof all afternoon.

 I thought I had longer.

 Apparently I didn't.

-The smell isn't strong yet.
-Not unless you know it's there.
+The smell is bad now.

+You can't smell it from the house.
+You can't even smell it standing a few feet outside the garage.

+But open the door and it's there.

-Dana hasn't noticed.
-She's barely gone into the garage since Cinna disappeared, and when she does she's moving too quickly to pay attention to anything except leashes and flashlights and whatever else she thinks might help.
+Dana hasn't been inside since the first day, when we were still grabbing leashes and flashlights and anything else we thought might help us find Cinna.

+She hasn't noticed.

 Still, I can't leave her there another day.

-I wish this were the kind of smell you could hide beneath something else.
-Something familiar.
-Something a person already expected to be there.

-Some smells are easier than others.

 Cinna is behind the plastic storage bins along the back wall, wrapped in one of our old moving blankets.

 She's so small that hiding her wasn't difficult.

-That part was easier than I expected.

 The hard part has been listening to Dana call for her.